mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 * **Info**: information about this project.
 * **Notifications**: contains functionality to notify those who have contributed to this project for defined locales.

-### Requesting a language
+### Requesting a locale

-It’s possible to request an additional language for some projects from its *Project page*.
+It’s possible to request an additional locale for some projects from its *Project page*.

 ![Request a project](../../assets/images/pontoon/teams_projects/request_locale.png)

-Click on `REQUEST NEW LANGUAGE`, select the language to add and then click `REQUEST NEW LANGUAGE`.
+Click on `REQUEST NEW LANGUAGE`, select the locale to add and then click `REQUEST NEW LANGUAGE`.

 An email will be sent to Pontoon’s administrators, and the *Project manager* in charge of the project will act on the request.
 The same restrictions described in the [Requesting a project](#requesting-a-project) section apply here.